Southern Sea Otter

 One of the primary threats to the southern sea otter is the risk of an oil spill.
-To reduce the risk of a large oil spill contacting otters throughout all or much of the species’ range, the FWS in the late 1980s attempted to establish a separate population at San Nicolas Island through a translocation of otters from the parent range.
+To reduce the risk of a large oil spill contacting otters throughout all or much of the species’ range, the FWS, in the late 1980s, attempted to establish a separate population at San Nicolas Island through a translocation of otters from the parent range.
 The population never grew as expected and in 2012, the FWS declared the translocation a failure.
 The FWS determined that moving the otters that remained on San Nicolas Island would likely result in several deaths to the animals and decided to allow the otters to remain at the island.
 Despite the translocation having been declared a failure, the population on San Nicolas Island continues to increase.
-The population has grown by about 10 percent per year over the past decade and now numbers about 80 animals.
-Also as a result of the failure finding, there no longer is a legal obligation to try to prevent expansion of the parent population’s range south of Point Conception.
+The population has grown by about 10 percent per year over the past decade and contained about 100 otters in 2019.
+When the translocation program was established, it created a management zone from Point Conception to the Mexican border from which sea otters would be excluded.
+As a result of the failure finding, there no longer is a legal obligation to try to prevent expansion of the parent population’s range south of Point Conception.

 What the Commission Is Doing

 The Commission continues to follow closely ongoing research into the status and trends of this population, both for the coastal “parent” population and the translocated population on San Nicolas Island.
 Although the FWS declared the translocation a failure, it is quite possible that otter numbers at San Nicolas will continue to grow.

 The Commission also consults periodically with the FWS and marine mammal facilities to resolve questions about the placement of non-releasable otters from this population.

 Commission Reports and Publications